nxt-insurance/nxt_init/README.md

   one: "this is required",
   two: "has a default",
   three: nil,
-  four: "This is evaluated on initialize: 2019-02-04 18:10:56 +0100 - means it will not be evaluated multiple times" }
+  four: "This is evaluated on initialize: 2019-02-04 18:10:56 +0100 - means it will not be evaluated multiple times",
+  five: 'RAPHA AND NILS'
+}
 ```